|Day Use:||Year Round|

 No. There is no cell phone coverage at the park, including the campground, day-use area and river trails.
 Do not rely on cell phones for emergency communications.

 Check the information station for latest information about wildlife, river conditions, fire danger and more.
 If you’re hiking alone, consider stopping at the Visitor Station to record your planned returned time.
 We’re not monitoring your trip, or launching a search if you don’t return by your stated time.
 Take plenty of water and dress for the weather.
 Vault toilets are available only in developed day-use areas.
 Also consider carrying a hat, first-aid kit, large bandanna, knife, flashlight and matches.
 And, always wear solid hiking boots or shoes.
+For more information see our "What to Do at Cottonwood" page.

 No problem if the RV is self-contained.
 Cottonwood does not have sewer hook-ups; electric hook-ups or individual water hook-ups.